sara-sabr/ITStrategy/_pages/en/capabilities.md

 - https://cloud.google.com/solutions/devops/devops-culture-westrum-organizational-culture
 - https://cloud.google.com/solutions/devops/devops-culture-learning-culture

 ### Section 11.
-TRANSFORMATIONAL LEADERSHIP
+TRANSFORMATION AND TRANSFORMATIONAL LEADERSHIP

-- In my team we clearly understand what our current and target conditions are [1-7]
+- My team understands clearly what the current and target conditions are.
+[1-7]
-- My teams expects to achieve about 80% of the goals for the next iteration [1-7]
-- In my team we do not have many obstacles that are preventing us from reaching the target condition [1-7]
-- In my team we clearly understand what is our next step and which outcomes to expect [1-7]
 - My team is running experiments on a daily basis to try to move toward the target conditions or key results [1-7]
-- My team doesn't spend too much time trying to set the perfect objectives but focuses on executing the process [1-7]
 - The outcomes that my team is working towards match up clearly to the purpose and mission of the organization [1-7]
-- My team is expected to rapidly change the way we work and then continue on with the work as usual [1-7]
-- New process implementation does not cause stress and productivity lost in my team (people learn new ways of working, often while they are still delivering on existing commitments) [1-7]
+- Leaders understand clearly where my team and the organization are going, and where they want the team to be in five years.
+[1-7]
-- My team clearly understands where they and the organization are going, and where they want to be in five years [1-7]
+- My team understands clearly where they and the organization are going, and where they want the team to be in five years.
+[1-7]
+- Leaders say positive things about the team.
+[1-7]
-- In my team leaders say positive things that make employees proud to be a part of their organization, and encourage people to see changing conditions as situations full of opportunities [1-7]
+- Leaders say things that make employees proud to be a part of their organization.
+[1-7]
+- Leaders encourage people to see changing conditions as situations full of opportunities.
+[1-7]
-- My team often thinks about old problems in new ways and  rethink some of their basic assumptions about their work,  ideas  force team members to rethink some things that they have never questioned before [1-7]
+- Leaders challenge team members to think about old problems in new ways and to rethink some of their basic assumptions about their work.
+[1-7]
+- Leaders have ideas that force team members to rethink some things that they have never questioned before.
+[1-7]
-- Team leaders consider others' personal feelings before acting; behave in a manner which is thoughtful of others' personal needs; see that the interests of team members are given due consideration [1-7]
+- Leaders consider others' personal feelings before acting.
+[1-7]
+- Leaders behave in a manner which is thoughtful of others' personal needs.
+[1-7]
+- Leaders see that the interests of team members are given due consideration.
+[1-7]
-- My team leaders commend team members when they do a better than average job; acknowledges improvement in quality of team members' work; personally compliments team members when they do outstanding work [1-7]
+- Leaders commend team members when they do a better than average job and acknowledge improvement in quality of team members' work.
+[1-7]
+- Leaders personally compliments team members when they do outstanding work.
+[1-7]
+- My team is able to describe the vision for IITB in a consistent way without having to look it up.
+[1-7]

 #### Scoring